MisterMiner/MrMiner/README.md

 # MrMiner
-Mr Miner is a GUI to help people get into mining in less than 5 minutes
+Mr Miner is a GUI to help people get into mining in less than 5 minutes<br>

-To get started download the zip file, unzip it and Cilck on the MrMiner exe.
+To get started download the zip file, unzip it and Cilck on the MrMiner exe.<br>

-Once the application opens, select the currency that you want to mine and start making some $$$.
+Once the application opens, select the currency that you want to mine and start making some $$$.<br>

-We just started so we WILL have bugs! for bug reporting or general Sugestions please email us to aguy@misterminers . com
+We just started so we WILL have bugs! for bug reporting or general Sugestions please email us to aguy@misterminers . com <br>

-we currently support mining for: Ethereum, Etereum Classic, Monero, Zcash and Sia.
+we currently support mining for: Ethereum, Etereum Classic, Monero, Zcash and Sia.<br>

-We connect you to mining pools which take a 1% comission and in Ethereum we also take a 1% comission.
+We connect you to mining pools which take a 1% comission and in Ethereum we also take a 1% comission. <br>

-If you like our work or wanna buy a beer for this college students feel free to send us a donation ;)
+If you like our work or wanna buy a beer for this college students feel free to send us a donation ;) <br>

-zcash: t1ZQHoSdHJEEiT9pum2gu3G2cULDma7wL36⁠⁠⁠⁠
+zcash: t1ZQHoSdHJEEiT9pum2gu3G2cULDma7wL36⁠⁠⁠⁠ <br>
-monero: 46cWCthNrLQUo8AymhnRtgLmAsRzhb6d3gvV3opTaxsMZ93mL8x6kvdMUq9xDAmL7jg45Sz1NKkq6BDNXHpvLqZUFsRUt5U
+monero: 46cWCthNrLQUo8AymhnRtgLmAsRzhb6d3gvV3opTaxsMZ93mL8x6kvdMUq9xDAmL7jg45Sz1NKkq6BDNXHpvLqZUFsRUt5U <br>
-sia: 0797fafd563cc5c4acac771b5df20455e57b6d5740d112b238b848e7690c2a2b27743d692786
+sia: 0797fafd563cc5c4acac771b5df20455e57b6d5740d112b238b848e7690c2a2b27743d692786 <br>
-etc: 4aa42359a5f6a97ad2f365453b6359b1e754a06d
+etc: 4aa42359a5f6a97ad2f365453b6359b1e754a06d <br>
-eth: 3fc999b03089458cbc79b9f206049bbb5edb4565
+eth: 3fc999b03089458cbc79b9f206049bbb5edb4565<br>

 Thanks and happy Mining :)